Explore Revelationship

 I remember falling asleep under the teaching of some of the best Bible teachers in America...literally falling asleep under the pews.
 My family has continued to be very involved in church and furthering the Kingdom of God.
 We never stopped being the church—in or outside the four walls of a building.

 As an ordained Pastor and Teacher, my dad's dedication to pursuing deeper Biblical understanding created a clear path to honoring the Bible above all else.
-Learning to care for individuals my mother's huge heart "adopted" trained my eye to look for those rejected.
+As I learned to care for the lonely individuals my mother's huge heart "adopted" trained my eye to look for those who have been rejected.
 My grandmother's intimacy with God in prayer inspired me to lean in and listen to God.
 From services to dinners with strangers at our home, from Bible studies and discipleship to nursery or teaching Sunday School—you name it—we slept, ate, and breathed revival.
 As a family, we have learned to see where God is on the move and to join the fray.

 In a world deconstructing, Christ reveals Himself—the indestructible cornerstone of all that it means to thrive.
 When you embrace Christ’s revelations of his character and his great passion for a relationship with you, he personally and uniquely meets your deepest needs, wrestles your